BoredBuilder/Binary-Clock-V2/README.md

 - Two Prop stands
 - V2 Clock

-# How do you set it up? *Check Video
+# How do you set it up?
-Connect power on the right side of the clock with the included 12 volt power supply or a simple USB C cable.
-Once powered, get a phone or computer, go to wifi settings, and connect to the clock’s wifi.
-Once connected to the clock, it should redirect you to the clock’s web page where you can enter the wifi credentials of the home or work network you want to use.
-If it doesn't redirect you, scan this QR code.
+- Connect power on the right side of the clock with the included 12 volt power supply or a simple USB C cable.
+- On a phone or computer, go to wifi settings, and connect to the clock’s wifi.
+- It should redirect you to the clock’s web page where you can enter the wifi credentials of the home or work network you want to use or scan this QR code for the ip address.

 ![Screenshot](QRCODE.png)